Hescorlpioanl/Hescorlpioanl.github.io/_posts/Security/2021-11-5-Vulnversity-TryHackMe.md

 ## 6- What port is the web server running on?

-from 2 we know that Appache web server running on a 3333 port
+from 2 we know that Apache web server running on a 3333 port

 ![](https://0xghazy.files.wordpress.com/2021/11/m6.png?w=1024)